2009 ICC Champions Trophy: Schedule and location

 The tournament was originally scheduled to be held in Pakistan between 11 and 28 September 2008 in Lahore and Karachi.
 The ICC postponed the tournament due to security fears expressed by several participating countries; On 24 July 2008, the International Cricket Council (ICC) announced that the tournament would take place in Pakistan after all despite players from Australia, England, South Africa and New Zealand raising concerns over touring the country.
 On 22 August 2008, South Africa announced that it would not take part in the Champions Trophy due to security concerns.
 Two days later, on 24 August 2008, after speculation that the tournament would be held elsewhere (England, Sri Lanka, or South Africa), the ICC announced that the tournament would be postponed until October 2009.

 At its meeting in February 2009, the ICC board decided to move the tournament out of Pakistan on security concerns.
 At the time, Sri Lanka was the favoured alternate host.
 In March 2009, the ICC Chief Executives' Committee recommended to the ICC board that the tournament be held in South Africa as there were concerns that the weather in Sri Lanka during September and October could result in too many games being washed out.
 The ICC board ratified the recommendation, and the event took place in South Africa between 22 September and 5 October 2009.

+Qualification

+As hosts, Pakistan was replaced by South Africa and qualified for the competition automatically; they were joined by the seven other highest-ranked teams in the ICC ODI Championship as of 1 August 2009.